AVS-Orchestration/avs-toolkit/README.md

 **Context**: A mandatory component that shifts the burden of information retrieval from "runtime execution" to "design-time definition," effectively eliminating the "Information Hunt" [cite: 2.2.3].

+**Context Manifest**: lists every external file, data source, or API to be used as context by the agent to execute its task.
+Enables the Automation layer to dynamically assemble the correct context.

 ## 🛠️ Framework Architecture

 ```mermaid